smashboy/mobx-query/README.md

+# DISCLAIMER: This project is still in development and I don't know when I'm going to finish it, but still feel free to check it out.

 # mobx-query

 **Combine the best of react-query and mobx** — mobx-query provides a thin integration layer that uses React Query for fetching/invalidations and MobX for storing and mutating observable entities.
 It supports optimistic mutations with automatic rollbacks on error and automatic invalidation of dependent queries on success.